by Scott Mehl © Unofficial Royalty 2016

 King Carol II was the first King of Romania to be born in Romania, and the first member of the Romanian royal family to be brought up in the Orthodox faith.
 His predecessors were both born in Germany and had been permitted to remain members of the Roman Catholic church.

-From a very early age, Carol was raised primarily by his great-uncle and great-aunt, King Carol I and Queen Elisabeth.
-The King felt that Carol’s parents were unable to raise their son in a proper way.
+From a very early age, Carol was raised primarily by his great-uncle and great-aunt, King Carol I of Romania and Queen Elisabeth.
+The King felt that Carol’s parents were unable to raise their son properly.
 Ferdinand and Marie were young, and Marie had already had several affairs which contrasted with the strict moral attitudes of King Carol I. The result was a virtual tug-of-war between Carol’s parents and the King and Queen, which left him, according to one historian, “both spoiled and deprived of love.”

-Despite the King’s efforts to raise Carol in his own militaristic image, the young prince soon found that he preferred to spend his time chasing women and partying with his friends.
+Despite King Carol I’s efforts to raise Carol in his own militaristic image, the young prince soon found that he preferred to spend his time chasing women and partying with his friends.
 By the time he was 19, he had already fathered two illegitimate children.
-In 1913, the King had him commissioned in the Prussian Guards, in hopes of curbing his hedonistic lifestyle.
+In 1913, King Carol I had him commissioned in the Prussian Guards, hoping to curb his hedonistic lifestyle.
 He later took his seat in the Romanian Senate upon reaching his maturity.

-Arranged to help form an alliance between Romania and Greece, the marriage was never a happy one, and the two of them were horribly mismatched.
+The marriage, arranged to form an alliance between Romania and Greece, was never a happy one, and Carol and Helen were horribly mismatched.
 Helen was very aristocratic and refined, while Carol continued his partying ways and indulged in numerous affairs.
 In 1925, he began a relationship with Elena “Magda” Lupescu.
 She was the daughter of Jewish parents but had been raised Roman Catholic, as her mother had converted in her youth.
 Her father had converted to Orthodoxy.
 Magda had married a Romanian army officer in 1919 but was later divorced.
 It is speculated that she was still married when she first met Carol in 1923, but this is uncertain.
 Other sources state her divorce took place in 1920.

 On July 20, 1927, King Ferdinand died, and Mihai became King of Romania at just six years old.
 Several months later, Carol asked Helen for a divorce.
 After initially refusing, she was later advised to agree and their marriage was formally dissolved on June 21, 1928.

 In early June 1930, Carol quietly returned to Romania to negotiate with the Prime Minister for his return to the throne.
 On June 7th, following a coup, Carol’s early renunciation was voided, and he was restored as King of Romania, replacing his young son.
 Despite taking an oath to uphold the 1923 Constitution, King Carol had no intention of doing so.
-From the beginning, he attempted to increase his powers, with the intent of establishing a dictatorship.
+From the beginning, he attempted to increase his powers, intending to establish a dictatorship.
 In a reign riddled with political in-fighting, Carol often pitted the political parties against each other, for his own gains.

 After discovering a plan to bring the anti-Semitic party into power, King Carol suspended the constitution on February 10, 1938, proclaiming martial law and suspending civil liberties.
 He dismissed the Prime Minister and appointed the head of the Romanian Orthodox Church as his replacement.
 With the fear of impending war, King Carol tried to play both sides of the fence.
 He appealed to Britain for help, offering to place Romania under their economic influence, while also visiting Hitler in Germany, attempting to improve relations between the two countries.
 At the onset of war, Carol declared neutrality, violating both the 1921 treaty with Poland and the 1926 treaty with France.
 It wasn’t until May 1940, seeing that France was losing the battle, that Carol aligned with the Axis powers.

 The following month, he was forced to cede several regions to the Soviet Union, knowing that the Romanian forces were no match for the Red Army.
-Further land was lost in August 1940, as a result of the Second Vienna Award.
+Further land was lost in August 1940 due to the Second Vienna Award.
 With no support from the Romanian people, and the Romanian forces refusing to follow his orders, King Carol II was forced to abdicate on September 6, 1940, in favor of his son, Mihai.

 Carol went into exile, settling in Mexico with Magda Lupescu.
 They bought a home in Mexico City, where he attempted to organize a movement to overthrow General Antonescu.
 Several attempts to regain the throne failed, as he had no political support.